Double Chocolate Black Forest Cake

 Make sure to keep any open slices covered with plastic wrap or in an airtight container after slicing.
 The cream and cake freeze well separately but I personally don’t like to freeze anything with fruit.

 If you have any questions about this gorgeous double chocolate black forest gateau, just shoot them my way down below.
-If you happen to make this layer cake, make sure to tag me @baranbakery on instagram so I can see it!
-As always, have a blessed day and happy baking!
+If you happen to make this layer cake, I would love if you left me a review or star rating!

 Love, B